hpatches/hpatches-benchmark/README.md

 ### Participate in the challange
 To obtain the results files, once the test set is released, you generally proceed as follows:
-* Donwload and unpack the [binary distribution](https://dl.dropboxusercontent.com/u/555392/hbench-v0.1.tar.gz) of HPatches.
+* Donwload and unpack the [binary distribution](https://dl.dropboxusercontent.com/u/555392/hbench-v0.1.tar.gz) of *HBench*.
 * If you do not own MATLAB R2016a, install [MCR R2016a](http://www.mathworks.com/products/compiler/mcr/) to `MCRPATH`.
 Otherwise `MCRPATH` should be your MATLAB path.
 See [Install MCR](#install-mcr) for more details.
 * Download the *HPatches* dataset.
 The dataset is organized in patch-images in `data/hpatches/SEQUENCE/IMNAME.png`.
 You can download the dataset by running `bin/hb_run.sh MCRPATH`